Wheellog/Companion.Garmin/README.md

 # ⌚️ Companion.Garmin

+# This app has reached a stale point.
+Now it will not be updated by the dev.
+If you want to continue development - contact me on [Telegram](https://t.me/ggoraa).

 A WheelLog companion for Garmin smartwatches

 This app is a rebuild from ground-up of an original Garmin app.
 I made this app to be with better UI, alarms working, and full support of new watches and their features.